kubeflow/website/content/docs/components/hyperparameter.md

 training jobs to train models using different hyperparameters and save the results.

-The configurations for the experiment (hyper-parameter feasible space, optimization parameter, optimization goal, suggestion algorithm, and so on) are defined in [random-example.yaml](https://github.com/kubeflow/katib/blob/master/examples/v1alpha2/random-example.yaml).
+The configurations for the experiment (hyperparameter feasible space, optimization parameter, optimization goal, suggestion algorithm, and so on) are defined in [random-example.yaml](https://github.com/kubeflow/katib/blob/master/examples/v1alpha2/random-example.yaml).

-In this demo, hyper-parameters are embedded as args.
+In this demo, hyperparameters are embedded as args.
-You can embed hyper-parameters in another way (for example, environment values) by using the template defined in `TrialTemplate.GoTemplate.RawTemplate`.
+You can embed hyperparameters in another way (for example, environment values) by using the template defined in `TrialTemplate.GoTemplate.RawTemplate`.
 It is written in [go template](https://golang.org/pkg/text/template/) format.

-This demo randomly generates 3 hyper parameters:
+This demo randomly generates 3 hyperparameters:

 * Learning Rate (--lr) - type: double
 * Number of NN Layer (--num-layers) - type: int